PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/Kubernetes-cluster-api-capi-an-introduction/index.md

 * Upgrades of Control Plane and Workers on a rolling basis
 * Support for multiple bare metal & public and private cloud providers.

-## Cluster API

-A consistent, declarative API was chosen as it enables broader use cases such as hybrid-cloud and multi-cloud allowing providers to implement platform specific Intrinsics in a standardized manner.
-It allows for the development of standardized tooling talking to a standardized interface eliminating provider and tooling lock-in.
+The Cluster API is designed to be a consistent, declarative API.
+It enables broader use cases such as hybrid-cloud and multi-cloud, allowing providers to implement platform specific intrinsics in a standardized manner.
+It is designed for the development of standardized tooling talking to a standardized interface eliminating provider and tooling lock-in.
 This declarative API allows for immutable infrastructure (once created they are never updated, only deleted).
-Teams can use familiar processes such as GITOPS to manage clusters similar to managing their code daily.
+Teams can use advanced processes such as [GitOps]({{< ref "/blog/gitops" >}}) to manage clusters similar to managing their code daily.
 This community-driven “Kubernetes style” API provides familiarity and integrates well with existing tooling for cluster lifecycle management.

 ## Cluster API architecture

 The cluster api architecture consists of the Core API and the providers.

 * Core API - The core API consists of CRD's that model the infrastructure and configuration needed to create Kubernetes clusters.
 These CRD's model the physical servers, virtual machines and other infrastructure components.
 * Providers - The providers implement the necessary functionality and services for each infrastructure environment.

 !["Cluster API - Design"](ClusterAPI%20-%20Design.png#center)

 ### Cluster Types

 Cluster API distinguishes between two distinct types of clusters, the management cluster, and the Workload clusters.
 It also uses a bootstrap cluster to enable bootstrapping the other clusters.